Ruby Friedman: Gem

 She has been retained by the estate of 20th Century Academy Award film song composer Harry Warren to re-imagine and record some of the extensive Harry Warren catalog.
 The catalog consists of hundreds of songs, from Academy Award winners to unfinished works in process.
 Several of these recordings, "Rose Tattoo", "Ungrateful Heart", and "Welcome to the Party" are included on the Song of the Demimonde EP.

 In 2014, Ruby Friedman was commissioned to perform two songs, including the title track, on a tribute album, Life, honoring the life and music of Tarka Cordell, (produced by Alex Elena).
 Other contributing vocalists on the album include Lily Allen, Imani Coppola, and Evan Dando.

 Her original songs have been selected for promotional use on NBC and have been licensed internationally for continued use in the Got Talent franchise.
 Her songs or vocals have also been licensed for use by Fox Sports and numerous movie and video game trailers, recently in 2017 trailers for the film Marshall and Netflix miniseries Godless.
 The original song, Drowned, was also featured in Season Three of the television show Sons of Anarchy.
 She composed extensive original score for the 2018 World Cup special Phenoms on Fox Sports.
 She was commissioned to compose and perform the official theme song for author Kim Michele Richardson's New York Times bestseller The Book Woman of Troublesome Creek to be used in various advertising platforms and future media.
 She has recently been co-writing compositions for the upcoming Wynonna Judd album.
 Her original music is regularly supported by KCRW as well many other independent radio stations.

 Ruby Friedman Orchestra has toured with Brian Wilson and Jeff Bridges She has also provided live backup vocals for many legends as well including Donovan and Heart.
 When in Los Angeles, she has headlined at the House of Blues, The Troubadour, The Viper Room, Hotel Café, Los Globos, Echoplex, and Pershing Square.
 She has made numerous invited guest appearances, including performances with Bernard Fowler, with Grammy Award nominee Scott Healy, with the Jeff Goldblum jazz ensemble, and at many events at the Sayers Club.
 She performed an acoustic invitation only show, at the Turn Gallery in Soho, accompanied by Imani Coppola, Matthew Steer, Maiya Sykes, Ben Crippin Taylor, and Conor Brendan.

+Chimes After Midnight

+In 2024, Ruby signed with Label 51 Recordings and is releasing her studio album, "Chimes After Midnight" on June 13, 2025, The album’s 10 tracks include: